TheManOnPi/SWCS---Secure-Web-Communication-Standard/README.md

 SWCS aims to replace or augment traditional HTTP/HTTPS with a standard that **builds safety, integrity, and resilience into the communication layer**.
 In practice this means: fewer scams, less abuse, no trackers, and a web where users are nudged toward help when they need it.

 This is not a polite suggestion.
 It’s a *middle finger* to the garbage that broke the web.
+Bc I dont like google :)

 ---